Tucson

 Professor

-Quiroz talks the group through the Chicano world of history, art, religion,
+Quiroz talks our guests through the Chicano world of history, art, religion,

 conquest, myth and dreams,